 Though competitive barriers in Asia, Latin America and Eastern Europe are many, a look at the companies that are thriving there reveals some secrets that make success more likely.

-Until the past few years, emerging markets were a relatively low priority for the leading consumer products companies with few exceptions, even though these markets are home to about 85% of the world’s population.
-The obstacles are still real — in emerging markets, multinationals compete on unfamiliar terrain dominated by local players, sell at price points below those in their home countries and wrestle with deep-seated social and cultural customs.
-But with growth slowing in the mature markets of North America, Japan and Western Europe, some consumer goods companies have figured out how to tap into the purchasing power of a new and growing middle class in these emerging markets.
+Until the past few years, emerging markets were a relatively low priority for the leading consumer products companies with a few exceptions, even though these markets are home to about 85% of the world’s population.
+The obstacles are still real — in emerging markets, multinationals compete on unfamiliar terrain dominated by local players, sell at price points below those in their home countries, and wrestle with deep-seated social and cultural customs.
+But with growth slowing in the mature markets of North America, Japan and Western Europe, some consumer goods companies have figured out how to tap into the purchasing power of a new and growing middle class — which has rising income, credit cards and access to personal loans — in these emerging markets.
+The fast-moving consumer goods market leaders have proved that, when armed with the right strategies, they can beat domestic competitors.
+But what separates the winners from the losers?